-This general baseline requirements are applicable to all Network Function (NF) within the 5G Core (5GC) utilizing Service-Based Interfaces (SBI), independent of a specific network product class.
+This general baseline requirements are applicable to all Network Functions (NFs) within the 5G Core (5GC) utilizing Service-Based Interfaces (SBI), independent of a specific network product class.

-2.12.1 No code execution or inclusion of external resources by JSON parsers parsers shall not include any resources external to the received JSON object itself, such as files from the SMSF's filesystem or other resources loaded externally.
+2.12.1 No code execution or inclusion of external resources by JSON parsers

-Parsers used by SMSF shall not execute JavaScript or any other code contained in JavaScript Object Notation (JSON) objects received on Service Based Interfaces (SBI).
-Further, these
+Parsers used by UDR shall not execute JavaScript or any other code contained in JavaScript Object Notation (JSON) objects received on Service Based Interfaces (SBI).
+Further, these parsers shall not include any resources external to the received JSON object itself, such as files from the UDR's filesystem or other resources loaded externally.